organix/uart/README.md

 The `"has"` action stores `true` in `"result"` if `"struct"` has a direct binding for `"key"`.
 Otherwise `false` is stored in `"result"`.
-The prototype/nested-scope chain is not searched.
+The prototype/nested-scope chain is not searched, so this action can distinguish direct from inherited keys.

 ### Arrays

 Arrays are a special kind of Structure.
-They are index by numeric keys, starting with zero.
+They are indexed by numeric keys, starting with zero.
 The value of the `"length"` key is always one larger than the largest index under which a value is stored.
 Thus, appending to the array is accomplished